 For physics fun

 MIT grad Dianna Cowern, AKA The Physics Girl, shares her passion for science through cool explanatory videos, experiments, demonstrations, and other science news on YouTube.
 You can also find photo challenges and other physics-related fun on her Instagram.

 What began as a personal project has ended up being used as a classroom resource for teachers as Dianna’s videos are always cheerful, interesting, and inspiring.
 In fact, Dianna is a strong advocate for girls in STEM, and her energy and dedication has even landed her on the Forbes 30 under 30 list for education.

 The TikTok scientist

-Steve Spangler has a gift for making kids want to join in the science fun.
+Steve Spangler has a gift for making kids want to join in on the science fun.
 In May 2020, author and science teacher Steve was invited to become an official TikTok partner to take part in the #learningontiktok initiative.
-Steve accepted the challenge without realising that he’d have to share his science in under 60 seconds.
-However he’s thrived with his science experiments to try not at home but “at a friend’s home”, as the millions of views are proving!
+Steve accepted the challenge without realizing that he’d have to share his science in under 60 seconds.
+However he’s thrived with his science experiments not to try at home but rather “at a friend’s home”, as the millions of views are proving!

 The most bite-sized

 Henry Reich puts it simply.
 He quotes, “If you can’t explain it simply, you don’t understand it well enough“.
 If that isn’t enough motivation to get all the knowledge in minutes, then his recognizable stick-figure drawing style illustrating his explanations should do the trick.